N-Medvedev/XTANT-3_coupling_data/README.md

 The electron-ion (electron-phonon) coupling parameters, G_e-ph(Te), as a function of the electronic temperature (Te), are in the files are named as follows:
 * G_e-ph_[El]_[data].txt
-with [El] being the chemical element; [data] being additional information, such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).
+with [El] being the chemical element; [data] being additional information, such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used for metals, but various ones for semiconductors).

 The data for elemental metals [3] (and SiAl alloy [4]), semiconductors [1], and 2d-carbon materials [2], are stored in the directories named, respectively:
 * G_e-ph_metals